Interim Dean - Sonya Cooper

-- Complete the general education common core presented in the general education section of this catalog, the specific general education courses that may be required by each department, and Viewing a Wider World requirements specified elsewhere in this catalog.1
+- Complete the general education presented in the general education section of this catalog, the specific general education courses that may be required by each department, and Viewing a Wider World requirements specified elsewhere in this catalog.1

 - Complete any other requirements for graduation as discussed under Regulations in the General Information chapter of this catalog.

 Students must check with their academic advisor for current requirements and lists of specific courses that meet these requirements.